BigJerBD/Mapyconf/README.md

 example({'child': {'subchild': {'e1': 1}}}, e0=0)
 ```

-since by default is a key_word and a positional argument both
+since by default a dct_arg is a positional keyword
-method call work
+both function call works

 **fetch the dct_arg itself as an argument**